 This section describes the dashboard template Tracking of the park by family.

 This dashboard shows the number of user services, equipment and unit services with their status for all the companies in the fleet.

 Each line represents a company in the park and all its sites.
 The name of the company is displayed in the column Companies.

-The column User services displays the number of user departments with the specified status.
+The User services displays the number of user departments with the specified status.
 This number consolidates the statuses for the company code and sites.

-The column Unitary services displays the number of user departments with the specified status.
+The Unitary services displays the number of user departments with the specified status.
 This number consolidates the statuses for the company code and sites.

 The ranking rule places the companies/sites on top of the dashboard that the operator should focus on.
 The ranking is done from the most critical status to the least critical status, and from user service to unit service.
 For the same status, the ranking is in alphabetical order.